St. Philomena Redux

 Emily and Mia quietly, and with devoted focus, installed our dear St. Philomena in her newly renovated resting place in the sanctuary.

-She is now moved back into her comfortable resting place in the church sanctuary.
 How amazing it is to have one of her relics.
 From our personal experience, she is a mighty intercessor, and always available to take your prayer requests to Our Lord.

 St. Philomena, pray for us.